softchris/azure-book/azure-cli.md

 This should run the application and host it on `http://localhost:5000`

 ### Configure a deployment user
+This deployment user will need to have a name that is globally unique

 To create our deployment user we need to use the command `az webapp deployment`.
 Then we need to provide a user after the `--user-name` flag and a password after the `--password` flag.
 The password needs to be at least 8 characters long and contain two of the following three elements: letters, numbers, symbols.
 The full command we nee to run looks therefore like this: